 Nick Ross is a veteran technology journalist who has contributed to many of Australia's top technology titles and edited several of them.
 He was the launch editor of the Australian Broadcasting Corporation online Technology section.

-Peter Dinham is a co-founder of iTWire and a 35-year veteran journalist and corporate communications consultant.
+Peter Dinham - retired and is a "volunteer" writer for iTWire.
+He is a veteran journalist and corporate communications consultant.
 He has worked as a journalist in all forms of media – newspapers/magazines, radio, television, press agency and now, online – including with the Canberra Times, The Examiner (Tasmania), the ABC and AAP-Reuters.
 As a freelance journalist he also had articles published in Australian and overseas magazines.
 He worked in the corporate communications/public relations sector, in-house with an airline, and as a senior executive in Australia of the world’s largest communications consultancy, Burson-Marsteller.
 He also ran his own communications consultancy and was a co-founder in Australia of the global photographic agency, the Image Bank (now Getty Images).

 Stan Beer co-founded iTWire in 2005.
 With 30 plus years of experience working in IT and Australian technology media, Beer has published articles in most of the IT publications that have mattered, including the AFR, The Australian, SMH, The Age, as well as a multitude of trade publications.

 Sam Varghese has been writing for iTWire since 2006, a year after the site came into existence.
 For nearly a decade thereafter, he wrote mostly about free and open source software, based on his own use of this genre of software.
 Since May 2016, he has been writing across many areas of technology.
 He has been a journalist for nearly 40 years in India (Indian Express and Deccan Herald), the UAE (Khaleej Times) and Australia (Daily Commercial News (now defunct) and The Age).
 His personal blog is titled Irregular Expression.